 The shell of a steel snare drum is typically thinner than that of a wood snare drum.
 Because the drum has less mass, it can vibrate more freely when the drummer performs, resulting in a better response.

-Furthermore, the surface of a wood snare drum shell is porous nature, with tiny groves and pits created the wood grain.
+Furthermore, the surface of a wood snare drum shell is porous by nature, with tiny groves and pits created by the wood grain.
 When the drummer plays, the sound becomes more diffused.
 A steel snare drum’s shell, on the other hand, is very smooth, allowing sound to bounce off the surface with less muffling.

 When compared to a wood drum, the lack of mass, combined with the smoothness of the steel, results in a resonant, bright instrument with a long decay.
 These are the qualities that are sought after in certain musical genres, such as rock.
 They also allow the steel snare drum to be used in situations where the drummer requires more projection.